AcademiaSD/sd-forge-fluxcontrolnet/README.md

 Important

 Also needs a huggingface access token: Sign up / log in, go to your profile, create an access token.
 Read type is all you need, avoid the much more complicated Fine-grained option.
 Copy the token.
 Make a textfile called huggingface_access_token.txt in the main webui folder, e.g. {forge install directory}\webui, and paste the token in there.
-You will also need to accept the terms on the SD3 repository page.
+You will also need to accept the terms on the Flux1 Dev repositories pages.

 Note